-Children and young people with SEN and disabilities can face additional safeguarding challenges as:
+7.1 Children and young people with SEN and disabilities can face additional safeguarding challenges as:

-- there may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs and are at higher risk of peer group isolation - difficulties may arise in overcoming communication barriers

-Safeguarding training for staff and volunteers reminds staff of the additional barriers that some pupils face and offers guidance on how to mitigate this by increased awareness and consideration of those barriers.

-We identify and support pupils who might need more support in their awareness of issues and ability to safeguard themselves by:
+- there may be assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs and are at higher risk of peer group isolation - difficulties may arise in overcoming communication barriers - 7.2 Safeguarding training for staff and volunteers reminds staff of the additional barriers that some pupils face and offers guidance on how to mitigate this by increased awareness and consideration of those barriers. - 7.3 We identify and support pupils who might need more support in their awareness of issues and ability to safeguard themselves by: SEN students have access to specialist trained staff who can offer 1-2-1 sessions and regular support.
+SEN students also access the PSHE protective behaviours programme which is adapted to meet the needs of vulnerable children.
+The PSHE teacher works collaboratively with SEN staff and Brook sexual health services when developing protective behaviours programme for our children with additional needs.

-- Well Being Champions (SEN trained)

-- SEN Lead who is Level 3 trained

-- SEMH Programmes including lifeskills, buddy clubs, start/end right clubs

-- One to one sessions, where appropriate